OWASP/www-project-ai-security-and-privacy-guide/WAISEwhiteboard.md

 **This document**
 This document collects AI cyber security threats and controls.
 Security here is about preventing unauthorized access, use, disclosure, disruption, modification, or destruction.
 Modification includes manipulating the behaviour of an AI model in unwanted ways.
 Initiated by Rob van der Veer.
-This is work in progress for others to review and amend, which is why it’s called ‘whiteboard’.
+This is work in progress for others to review and amend, which is why it is called ‘whiteboard’.

 **Sources:**
 * The combined years of experience in AI and security of the people working on this